Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 13. KALI BARI Dehu road Durga puja

-This Kali Bari is the 3rd oldest organization to celebrate Kali puja & Durga puja.
+This Kali Bari is the third-oldest organisation to celebrate Kali puja and Durga puja.
 Dehu Road Kali Bari is a Kali Mata temple in the Dehu cantonment area.

-Most of the population in Pune celebrates Navratri instead of Durga Puja, but they all stand side by side in each other’s happiness.
-Kali bari has embraced the Bengali culture every year during puja.
+Most of Pune’s population celebrates Navratri instead of Durga Puja, but they all share each other’s happiness.
+Kali Bari has embraced Bengali culture every year during puja.

 Location: Indrayani Darshan, Dehu Road, Pune, Maharashtra, India 412101